zNaLa/docs/docs/FAQ-doc2.md

 ## Settings/Configuration
 ---
 See [Settings & How They Work](/settings) for information on how to use Rythm's settings.
-(Max queue length, DJ only mode, ...)

 ## Rythm Links
 -----